Xi Jinping and his rise to power

-China’s head of state and party leader Xi Jinping will probably seal his third term as head of the communists on Sunday.
+China’s head of state and party leader Xi Jinping sealed his third term as head of the communist party on Sunday.
 He is one of the most powerful in the world – but the person Xi is a mystery.

-Beijing/Munich – He is standing at the lectern, his chin slightly raised: Xi Jinping begins his speech, 100 minutes of his government’s work report, in front of around 2,300 delegates at the current party conference of China’s Communists.
-On Sunday, he looked unfathomable when his predecessor, former head of state Hu Jintao, was surprisingly led out of the hall.
-Was it a health emergency or a show of force?
-At first one could only speculate about this.
-But one thing is certain: at the end of this party conference on Sunday, Xi wants to be confirmed for a third five-year term at the age of 69, the first since the founder of the state, Mao Zedong.
-There is no doubt that he will succeed.
+Beijing/Munich – China’s new strong man will continue to be Xi Jinping in the future.
+On Sunday, the 69-year-old was confirmed for a historic third term, with Xi serving as general secretary of the Chinese Communist Party (CCP) for at least five more years.
+It is a historic turning point, because up to now the party’s customs actually stipulated that Xi should have resigned after two terms in office.
+Xi flouted this unwritten law – and what’s more: The Standing Committee of the Politburo, China’s power center, now only has politicians who are loyal to him.

 “Xi himself seems to represent power in itself.
 It radiates from him, almost like a physical force,” writes Kerry Brown in his new book Xi Jinping.
 A study of Power, one of the few books about Xi.
 He talks like a man of infinite confidence, said Brown, director of the Lau China Institute at King’s College London and a recognized Xi expert.